cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 Visit the public ip of your host 2 instance in your browser.
 If it worked congratulations!

-## Section 3: Machine, Compose, and Swarm
+# Section 2: Machine, Compose, and Swarm

-**Because of incompatibilities, part of this tutorial uses Rackspace instead of Chameleon.
-See the [Machine](#machine) section for details.**

-This tutorial will cover using Docker Machine, Compose and Swarm.
-Ultimately these tools are intended to be used together but because they're not yet mature that synthesis is limited.
-We'll discuss the limitations in more detail throughout the tutorial.
-We'll instead focus on using each tool individually and demonstrate them together in ways that currently work.

-#### Compose
+## Compose
 Compose simplifies the process of arranging and linking containers together.
 Compose lets us specify the links and runtime configurations of containers in a single config file, rather than having several lengthy commands to execute in the right sequence.
 In the first tutorial we setup containers on 2 different hosts and linked them together to run a simple webpage.
 In this tutorial we will set up a similar page that lets you post messages and lists those previously posted.
 It uses 3 containers and we'll arrange them with Compose.

-#### Machine
+## Machine
 Machine allows us to create Docker hosts and control them without interacting with the host machines directly.
 This way you don't have to SSH to machines running the Docker daemon to run containers.
 Chameleon won't work for this part of the tutorial because of problems with Chameleon's lease system.
 Support for Chameleon will likely happen in the future.
 See this [issue](https://github.com/docker/machine/issues/1461) on their GitHub.
 You could also use virtual machines running on a Chameleon instance but we ran into issues installing VirtualBox on the default Chameleon CentOS image.
 So for now we're going to demo Machine with Rackspace to give you an idea of its potential. **We will be controlling everything from a Chameleon machine however.**

-#### Swarm
+## Swarm
 Swarm is used to group multiple Docker hosts together so that containers or groups of containers can scale across machines.
 We'll also be demoing this on Rackspace because we use Machine to setup our Swarm.

-### Prerequisites

-It's expected that you have gone through [Docker Tutorial 1](http://cloudandbigdatalab.github.io/docs/Chameleon%20Cloud%20Tutorial%20-%20Docker%20Fundamentals.pdf) or are already familiar with its content.
-No more prior knowledge is required past the first tutorial.
+## Tutorial
+**Because of incompatibilities, part of this tutorial uses Rackspace instead of Chameleon.
+See the Machine section for details.**

+This tutorial will cover using Docker Machine, Compose and Swarm.
+Ultimately these tools are intended to be used together but because they're not yet mature that synthesis is limited.
+We'll discuss the limitations in more detail throughout the tutorial.
+We'll instead focus on using each tool individually and demonstrate them together in ways that currently work.

 ### Steps Outline
 The whole tutorial (barring problems) will probably take 45 mins to an hour.
 It can take a long time to update your Chameleon instance and creating hosts with Machine can take a few minutes per host.
 How long your hosts take to create depends on the type and provider.

 \# | Task | Approximate Time (mins)